OCFL/extensions/docs/0001-digest-algorithms.md

 ## Parameters

-* DigestAlgorithm
+* name: blake2b-160
-  * description: Indicates which digest algoithm from the table below is in use
+  * description: Indicates if this alorithm is used
   * type: enumerated
+  * range: FALSE,TRUE
+  * default: FALSE
+* name: blake2b-256
+  * description: Indicates if this alorithm is used
+  * type: enumerated
+  * range: FALSE,TRUE
+  * default: FALSE
+* name: blake2b-384
+  * description: Indicates if this alorithm is used
+  * type: enumerated
+  * range: FALSE,TRUE
+  * default: FALSE
+* name: sha512/256
+  * description: Indicates if this alorithm is used
+  * type: enumerated
-  * range: blake2b-160,blake2b-256,blake2b-384,sha512/256
+  * range: FALSE,TRUE
-  * default:
+  * default: FALSE

 ## Digest Algorithms Defined in Community Extensions

-The DigestAlgorithm parameter corresponds to the Digest Algorithm Name parameter used in the table below.
+Each parameter corresponds to a Digest Algorithm Name used in the table below, and indicates if this algorithm is in use as a consequence of including this extension.
+As the parameters default to FALSE, only the algorthms used need to be listed in *0001-digest-algorithms.json*.

 | Digest Algorithm Name | Note |
 | --------------------- | ---- |